 retained evidence of such consent; and

-where applicable, promptly provided such evidence to the Transporters following a request to do so which may be made at any time after the Supply Point Enquiry.
+where applicable, promptly provided such evidence to the CDSP following a request to do so which may be made at any time after the Supply Point Enquiry.

 For the purposes of paragraph 1.17.6, a “non-domestic” Supply Point shall mean a Supply Point where the supply of gas is not taken wholly or mainly for domestic purposes.